 Chapter Description Basic or Advanced About This Manual Describes document conventions, manual structure.
 Both Quick Start Steps for immediately capturing your first image in the Basic Program Mode.
-Ch.
+Basic Ch.
 1 - New Features Describes the software enhancements for version 4.0 (Windows and Mac editions) of the SPOT software.
 Both Ch.2 - Basic and Advanced Program Modes Compares the features of the Basic and Advanced program modes.
 Both Ch.
 3 - The Basic Program Mode Details the SPOT Basic program mode, which is designed for beginning users who want to start taking pictures immediately without having to make a lot of processing decisions.
 Basic Ch.
 4 - The Advanced Program Mode Describes the SPOT Advanced program environment, including basic file commands and preliminary setup instructions.
 Advanced Ch.
 5 - Preparing to Take a Picture Describes the different procedures involved in setting up the software for image captures.
-Ch.
+Advanced Ch.
 6 - Using Live Images Describes SPOT software's real-time imaging functionality.
 Advanced Ch.
 7 - Taking a Picture Describes the image capture process.
 Advanced Ch.
 8 - Viewing, Editing, and Annotating Images Describes the rich set of image editing and customization features in the SPOT software.
 Advanced Ch.
 9 - Using SPOT Databases Describes the procedures for creating and working with SPOT image databases.
-Advanced This functionality is not yet available for Mac users.
-Refer to the Free Software Updates section below for details on obtaining updated versions of the software.
-Ch.
+This functionality is not yet details on obtaining update available for Mac users.
+Refer to the Free Software Updates section be of versions of the software. elow for Ch.
 10 - Reporting Describes the Advanced mode reporting functionality in the SPOT software.
 Advanced Ch.
 11 - Printing Images Describes the procedures for printing images from the SPOT program.
-Both Chapter 12 - Taskbars Describes how to develop and utilize the floating taskbar feature Advanced Chapter 13 - Macros Describes the Macro Scripting feature including how to develop and implement Macro programs to automate your work Advanced Ch.
-14 - Using Other Windows Imaging Applications in Advanced Mode Describes how to capture images (via an Advanced Mode TWAIN interface) with the SPOT camera using other Windows-based imaging programs such as Photoshop or Image-Pro Plus.
-Advanced
+Chapter 12 - Taskbars Describes how to develop and utilize the floating taskbar feature Chapter 13 - Macros Describes the Macro Scripting feature including how to develop and implement Macro programs to automate your work Advanced Ch.
+14 - Using Other Windows Imaging Applications in Advanced Mode interface) with the SPOT camera using other Windows-based